Thermosets uses, features, advantages and disadvantages

-The thermoset plastics are more resistant to high temperatures than the thermoplastics, They have highly flexible design, They offer thick to thin wall capabilities, The offer excellent aesthetic appearance, They come with high levels of dimensional stability & they are cost-effective.
+The thermoset plastics are more resistant to high temperatures than the thermoplastics, They have a highly flexible design, They offer thick to thin wall capabilities, The offer excellent aesthetic appearance, They come with high levels of dimensional stability & they are cost-effective.

-The thermosets do not display this reversible change behaviour, During the polymerisation (curing), The thermoset polymers form links or chemical bonds between the adjacent chains, The result is a three‐dimensional network that is much more rigid than the two‐dimensional (linear) thermoplastic structure.
+The thermosets do not display this reversible change behaviour, During the polymerization (curing), The thermoset polymers form links or chemical bonds between the adjacent chains, The result is a three‐dimensional network that is much more rigid than the two‐dimensional (linear) thermoplastic structure.

-The thermosets like phenolic & epoxy resins have a long history as circuit board and packaging materials, For many wet-paste applications, The thermosets are preferred because they have low solvent content & wet-paste processes for bonding fiat surfaces large in the area & They can be accommodated without difficulty.
+The thermosets like phenolic & epoxy resins have a long history as the circuit board and packaging materials, For many wet-paste applications, The thermosets are preferred because they have low solvent content & wet-paste processes for bonding fiat surfaces large in the area & They can be accommodated without difficulty.

-Spin‐coating of fiat substrates (e.g. semiconductive wafers) can now be done with thermoplastic pastes ‐ not previously practical before with thermosets, Dry film processes using sheets, ribbon (reels) or preforms have been restricted due to the limitation in availability of different materials, notably thermosets.
+Spin‐coating of fiat substrates (e.g. semiconductive wafers) can now be done with thermoplastic pastes ‐ not previously practical before with thermosets, Dry film processes using sheets, ribbon (reels) or preforms have been restricted due to the limitation in the availability of different materials, notably thermosets.

-While thermoset films have been used for substrate attach, their use has been restricted in the main to hybrid microcircuits mainly due to limitation in convenience , Processing & performance.
+While thermoset films have been used for substrate attach, their use has been restricted in the main to hybrid microcircuits mainly due to the limitation inconvenience, processing & performance.

-Preforms can now be conveniently used for special components such as semiconductor devices (Si and GaAs), crystals and SAW devices, In addition, complex shapes and patterns can be fabricated as preforms , using hard tooling or laser cutting/profiling techniques.
+Performs can now be conveniently used for special components such as semiconductor devices (Si and GaAs), crystals and SAW devices, In addition, complex shapes and patterns can be fabricated as preforms , using hard tooling or laser cutting/profiling techniques.

-Attaching with thermoset/epoxy pastes has been done by depositing wet-paste onto the substrate die sites (pads) and then placing the device into the wet-paste, The assembly would then be placed in a heating oven to polymerise (cure) the adhesive and form a permanent bond.
+Attaching with thermoset/epoxy pastes has been done by depositing wet-paste onto the substrate die sites (pads) and then placing the device into the wet-paste, The assembly would then be placed in a heating oven to polymerize (cure) the adhesive and form a permanent bond.

-The thermoset plastics can not be recycled, They are more difficult to surface finish, They can not be remolded or reshaped.
+The thermoset plastics can’t be recycled, They are more difficult to surface finish, They can’t be remolded or reshaped.